jabs142/order-alert-pipeline/README.md

 **IguanaX and Healthcare:**

-- **Why use it over Python/JavaScript in healthcare?**
+- **Q: Why use it over Python/JavaScript in healthcare?**
-  Built-in support for healthcare standards (HL7, FHIR), pre-built connectors, reliability features
+  Built-in support for healthcare standards (HL7, FHIR), pre-built connectors, reliability features Python/JavaScript are more flexible but require more effort to achieve the same level of reliability and monitoring for integration-heavy tasks.

-- **Is IguanaX only for healthcare?**
+- **Q: Is IguanaX only for healthcare?**
-  Primarily yes, but could be used for any system integration
+  It can be used for any system-to-system communication, data routing, and workflow automation.
+But it's used particularly with structured message standards like HL7 in healthcare.

 <br>